This post may contain affiliate links, please see our policy for details.

-We never had any intention of buying a new sofa when we moved to North Carolina but, once we moved into the new house and placed our furniture in our small, awkward living room, it became apparent that the sofa would have to go.
+We never had any intention of buying a new sofa when we moved to North Carolina but once we moved into the new house and placed our furniture in our small, awkward living room, it became apparent that the sofa would have to go.

-I knew I wanted something that was built well and would stand the test of time and, although it was expensive, it held up very well.
+I knew I wanted something that was built well and would stand the test of time and, although it was expensive, it’s held up very well.

-When it came time to look for a new sofa for this house, I went back to the lessons I learned the first go-round.
+When it came time to look for a new couch for this house, I went back to the lessons I learned the first go-round.

 I think it’s because I know I’m spending a lot of money on something that I need to love for years and years, and it has to be done right the first time.

-There are literally thousands of sofas out there in all different styles and price ranges.
+There are literally thousands of sofas available in all different styles and price ranges.
 My purchase was on the pricey side but I was going for quality and durability over the long haul.

 So what’s on my list?